caravelo/beercruit/Slots/README.md

 Email:
 Phone:

+-------[ Things I'm very much into ]-------

--------[ Favorites ]-------
+-------[ Things I'm not at all into ]-------

-Books:
-Authors:
-Films:
-Music:
-I like:
-I dislike:

 -------[ Why do you want to join? ]-------

 -------[ Is there any topic you would like to discuss? ]-------

--------[ Describe your life/slack balance, if applicable ]-------
+-------[ Describe your life / slack balance, if applicable ]-------

 ```

-Keep your information private, please encrypt the file using our public key and sign it.
+:closed_lock_with_key: Keep your information private, please encrypt the file using our public key and sign it.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----